 All permanent residents and international applicants who are citizens of a country where English is not their first language must take the TOEFL and have the score sent to the Admissions Office.
 A minimum score of 213 on the computer-based exam or 79 on the internet-based exam is required for master level applicants.
 Southwestern's institutional code is 6668.
 Doctoral requirements may be higher; please consult the section of the Academic Catalog pertaining to the specific degree in question.
 To schedule a time to take the test, visit www.ets.org/toefl.

 All transcripts of academic degrees earned outside the United States must be evaluated by a recognized credentials evaluation service such as World Education Services (WES), PO.
 Box 5087, New York, NY 10274-5087.
 Applicants should select the International Credential Advantage Package (ICAP), which will send the evaluation results as well as all verified transcripts directly to our office.
 Click here for more information about WES ICAP.
 A baccalaureate degree equivalency is required for entry into a master level program.
 If the applicant has post-baccalaureate work in theological study for transfer, it must be at the master level and include subject breakdown.
 A copy of the evaluation results should be sent directly to Southwestern from the evaluation service.
 The applicant must request and pay for this evaluation.

 All Resident Alien applicants must provide a copy of their Permanent Residence Card I-551 (Green Card) with the application.
 The Green Card is issued to all Permanent Residents as proof that they have been granted eligibility to live and work in the United States.

 An applicant classified as R-1 status for religious work must furnish a copy of the R-1 visa along with the I-94 and employment verification letter from his or her current employer.
-All other visa types should contact the Office of International Student Services regarding specific admission policies related to their visa statuses.
+All other visa types should contact the Office of International Student Ministry and Services regarding specific admission policies related to their visa statuses.